 3.4.1 ASN.1 Project

 The ASN.1 project, under the leadership of Mr Paul Thorpe, provides assistance to users of ASN.1 (Rec.
 ITU-T X.680, X.690 and X.890 series) within and outside the ITU-T (e.g., ITU-T SG16, ISO/IEC JTC 1/SC27, ISO/TC 215, ETSI LI, 3GPP, etc.).
 It also helps the TSB in the maintenance of an up-to-date database of error-free ASN.1 modules.
 The ASN.1 module database continues to have new additions, enabling implementers to obtain syntax-checked, machine-readable, published ASN.1 specifications.
-This database contains the modules of more than 200 ITU-T Recommendations and the modules of other SDOs referenced by them.
+This database contains more than 840 modules of more than 200 ITU-T Recommendations and the modules of other SDOs referenced by them.

 In cooperation with the TSB, a database is being maintained that contains a machine-processable copy of the current version of all ASN.1 modules that are included in ITU-T Recommendations.
 The provision of an on-line ASN.1 module database is a great value-added tool for the ITU-T compared to other standardization organizations.
 It improves industry efficiency by saving time and money.
 Implementations of the associated ITU-T Recommendations require an electronic format (using ASCII encoding) in order to directly process the formal definitions in current tools.
 Obtaining an ASCII encoding from a printed or a post-script document involves re-typing, hinders speedy implementation and can introduce errors.
 Having all ASN.1 modules in one place greatly eases implementation of the corresponding protocols.
 The ASN.1 database also contains selected modules from several other standards bodies.